idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

 ### Results id=result-demo

-Visualize the solution with PEACOCK and verify that it resembles that which is shown in [results]:
+Visualize the solution with PEACOCK and confirm that it resembles that which is shown in [results]:

 ```bash
 cd ~/projects/babbler/problems